 Lavaredo started with very humble beginnings but something magical was created and nurtured by Simone and Cris.
 When Keith first ran it in 2008, he was warned by Topher Gaylord, the then President of The North Face, that this will be the hardest 60km he will ever run.
-Remote, hot, dry, and technical, the race did not disappoint but through those difficult and challenging kilometres, Keith fell in love.
-Not just with the race but the the landscape, the region, and the people.
+Remote, hot, dry and technical, the race did not disappoint.
+But through those difficult and challenging kilometres, Keith fell in love.
+Not just with the race but the landscape, the region and the people.

 His respect and commitment to the organisers is not unique, however.
 It is something that is seen in everyone who is involved with the race.
-From any of the more than 500 volunteers who tirelessly cheer on and support the runners, to the 3,400 athletes starting this year - many of whom who are returning for another helping - onto the local municipality, landowners, and businesses of Cortina d’Ampezzo.
+From any of the more than 500 volunteers who tirelessly cheer on and support the runners, to the 3,400 athletes crossing the starting line - many of whom who are returning for another helping - to the local municipality, landowners and businesses of Cortina d’Ampezzo.

-True leaders, they say, lead from the front and this is nowhere more true than with the Lavaredo organisational team, setting the tone for the whole event, smiling and motivating everyone from beginning to end.
-They are determined and resolute in the commitment, spending 51 weeks a year negotiating with the hundreds of parties involved in staging an event of this kind but their job does not stop there.
-You will always see them at the finish line, welcoming in weary runners whatever the hour; be they the elites, mid-afternoon on Saturday, or the courageous amateurs, dragging themselves across the finish line at 2am.
+The Lavaredo organisational team set the tone for the whole event, smiling and motivating everyone from beginning to end.
+They are determined and resolute in the commitment, spending 51 weeks a year negotiating with the hundreds of parties involved in staging an event of this kind.
+But their job does not stop there.
+You will always see them at the finish line, welcoming in weary runners whatever the hour, be they the elites, mid-afternoon on Saturday or the courageous amateurs, dragging themselves across the finish line at 2am.